haliphax/haliphax-dot-dev/README.md

 > 🔍 Source: [`.github/workflows/publish-site.yml`](.github/workflows/publish-site.yml)

-When the `main` branch of this repository is updated, a GitHub workflow will regenerate the site and update the `gh-pages` branch.
-This causes the GitHub Pages publishing workflow to activate, which will update the live site with any new content.
+When the `main` branch of this repository is updated, a GitHub workflow regenerates the site and delivers the artifact to a GitHub Pages publishing action, which will update the live site with any new content.
 External data is also refreshed as part of this process.

 ### Periodic updates